Frontier Communications (FTR) Q2 2017 Results - Earnings Call Transcript

 R. Perley McBride - Frontier Communications Corp.

-Yeah.
+Yeah, I'll handle it.
 So, David, it's Perley.
-On the consumer margin, probably the best way to think about it is that we don't – as you know, these are more sales and marketing channels.
+On the consumer margin, probably the best way to think about it is we don't – as you know, these are more sales and marketing channels.
 They're not P&Ls or segments that we operated in.
-But the way to think about it is for every – when you look at the loss of customers, and there's still as pretty much for a broadband customer we're losing, we're also losing a video customer The video margins are small, if you will.
+But the way to think about it is for every – when you look at the loss of customers, and there still is pretty much for every broadband customer we're losing, we're also losing a video customer the video margins are small, if you will.
 And so I tend to think that margin shouldn't compress on the consumer side because as we lose $1 of consumer revenue, we're also losing a fair amount of COGS along with that when that typical dollar revenue leaves.
 And so it has very little flow-through into EBITDA.
-So, we still – that's why we still are confident that we can achieve our EBITDA margins of 40% or greater just through improvement and stabilization of the commercial and consumer streams and our continued cost-out initiatives.
+So, we still – that's why we still are confident that we can achieve our EBITDA margins of 40% or greater just through improvement and stabilization of the commercial and consumer revenue streams and our continued cost-out initiatives.

 But I think that's probably the best way to think about it.
 Am I answering your question?
 Is that the question that you wanted answered?
 I just want to make sure I'm clear on that.